 Additional images: Bigstock

-Maxine Steinmetz was born and raised on the Gold Coast and now works as a radio journalist for Southern Cross Austereo.
-Maxine previously worked for Princess Cruise Lines, which took her far and wide across Europe, North America, Asia and Australia.
-A true adventurer who loves to get off the beaten track, Maxine has also backpacked through Western Europe, and at only thirteen took the opportunity to study French as an exchange student in Tahiti.
+Maxine Steinmetz was born and raised on the Gold Coast and now works as a radio journalist for Southern Cross Austereo on the Goldie.
+Maxine previously worked for Princess Cruise Lines, which took her far and wide — across Europe, North America, Asia and Australia.
+A true adventurer who loves to get off the beaten track, Maxine has also backpacked through Western Europe, and at the age of just 13, took the opportunity to study French as an exchange student in Tahiti.
 Wanderlust runs deep in her veins!